 De Stad Delft.
 Cultuur en maatschaapij van 1572 tot 1667.

-In the Netherlands, the 12th and 13th century ushered in progressive urbanization of the growing population.
+In the Netherlands, the twelfth and thirteenth centuries ushered in progressive urbanization of the growing population.
 Civic guards or militia, as they are also called, became necessary to protect the towns because traditional private guards of the aristocratic rulers proved insufficient.
 Protection was required not only from foreign enemies, but from fire or the flooding as well.
 Popular revolts had to be occasionally put down.
 Hence the Dutch name for their guards was Schutter (in German: 'Schütze', from: 'beschützen') which in the original meaning of the word is "guardian" (to guard, to protect) and not "shooter."

 Civic guards obeyed strict rules, embedded in the general civil law.
 In time of war, importance was given to assigning colors and symbols for each town so that fellow citizens could be easily identified avoiding confusion in the tangle of a battle.

 The municipality provided civic guards with shooting ranges frequently with a building hall for meetings and traditional feasts, such as the popular "Papegaai-Schieten," the "Parrot-Shooting" or the banquets made famous by Frans Hals.
 The patron saints of the traditional Dutch civic guards were either Saint Joris or Saint Sebastiaan.

 During the sixteenth century, gunpowder (buskruit) came into use for the new hand cannons (e.g. muskets) and pistols which lead to the foundation of special groups of civic guards: the "Kloveniers" (a kind of musketeers) and larger shooting ranges.